mmuratarat/mmuratarat.github.io/_posts/2019-07-23-kmeans_from_scratch.md

 **NOTE**: The computational complexity of the algorithm is generally linear with regards to the number of instances, the number of clusters and the number of dimensions.
 However, this is only true when the data has a clustering structure.
 If it does not, then in the worst case scenario the complexity can increase exponentially with the number of instances.
 In practice, however, this rarely happens, and K-Means is generally one of the fastest clustering algorithms.

 # Choosing the Value of K
 We often know the value of K. In that case we use the value of K. In general, there is no method for determining exact value of K, but an accurate estimate can be obtained using the Elbow Method.
-We run the algorithm for different values of K (say K = 10 to 1) and plot the K values against SSE (Sum of Squared Errors).
-And select the value of K that causes sudden drop in the sum of squared distances, i.e., for the elbow point as shown in the figure.
+We run the algorithm for different values of K (say K = 1 to 10) and plot the K values against WCSSE (Within Cluster Sum of Squared Errors).
+WCSS is also called "inertia".
+Then, select the value of K that causes sudden drop in the sum of squared distances, i.e., for the elbow point as shown in the figure.

 ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/elbow_method_kmeans.png?raw=true)

-A number of other techniques exist for validating K, including cross-validation, information criteria, the information theoretic jump method, the silhouette method, and the G-means algorithm.
+A number of other techniques exist for validating K, including cross-validation, information criteria, the information theoretic jump method, the silhouette method (we want to have high silhouette coefficient for the number of clusters we want to use), and the G-means algorithm.
 In addition, monitoring the distribution of data points across groups provides insight into how the algorithm is splitting the data for each K. Some researchers also use Hierarchical clustering first to create dendrograms and identify the distinct groups from there.

 ## Constraints of the algorithm